Anne Finch, Countess of Winchilsea: Marriage

-While residing at court, Anne Kingsmill met Colonel Heneage Finch, the man who would become her husband.
-A courtier as well as a soldier, Colonel Finch had been appointed Groom of the Bedchamber to James, Duke of York, in 1683.
-His family had strong Royalist connections, as well as a pronounced loyalty to the Stuart dynasty, and his grandmother had become the Countess of Winchilsea in 1628.
+While residing at court, Anne Kingsmill met Colonel Heneage Finch, whom she married on May 15, 1684.
+Colonel Finch, a courtier as well as a soldier, had been appointed Groom of the Bedchamber to James, Duke of York, in 1683.
+His family had strong Royalist connections, as well as a pronounced loyalty to the Stuart dynasty, and his grandmother Elizabeth Finch had become the 1st Countess of Winchilsea in 1628.
 Finch met Kingsmill and fell in love with her, but she at first resisted his romantic overtures.
 However, Finch proved a persistent suitor, and the couple was finally married on 15 May 1684.

 Upon her marriage, Anne Finch resigned her court position, but her husband retained his own appointment and would serve in various government positions.
 As such, the couple remained involved in court life.
 During the 1685 coronation of James II, Heneage Finch carried the canopy of the Queen, Mary of Modena, who had specifically requested his service.

 The couple's marriage proved to be enduring and happy, in part due to the aspects of equality in their partnership.
 Indeed, part of the development of her poetic skills was brought about by expressing her joy in her love for her husband and the positive effects of his lack of patriarchal impingement on her artistic development.
 These early works, many written to her husband (such as "A Letter to Dafnis: April 2d 1685"), celebrated their relationship and ardent intimacy.
 In expressing herself in such a fashion, Anne Finch quietly defied contemporary social conventions.
 In other early works she aimed a satiric disapproval at prevailing misogynistic attitudes.
 Still, her husband strongly supported her writing activities.

 Despite their court connections, Anne and Heneage Finch led a rather sedate life.
 At first they lived in Westminster; then, as Heneage Finch became more involved in public affairs, they moved to London.
 His involvement had increased when James II took the throne in 1685.
 The couple demonstrated great loyalty to the king in what turned out to be a brief reign.